2014 FIFA World Cup: Qualification

 Following qualification matches played between June 2011 and November 2013, the following 32 teams – shown with their last pre-tournament FIFA world ranking – qualified for the final tournament.
 Twenty-four of these teams were returning participants from the 2010 World Cup.
 Bosnia and Herzegovina were the only team with no previous appearance at the World Cup finals.
 Colombia qualified for the World Cup after 16 years of absence, while Belgium and Russia both returned after 12 years.
 Paraguay failed to qualify for the first time since 1994.
 This was also the first World Cup for 32 years that did not feature a representative from the Nordic countries.
+Iran, Costa Rica, Ecuador, and Croatia returned to the tournament after missing the 2010 tournament.
 The highest ranked team not to qualify was Ukraine (ranked 16th), while the lowest ranked team that did qualify was Australia (ranked 62nd).